ADVERTISEMENT

 Lucia was a major patron of the school and was one of Mordkin’s proteges.
 Although she had begun ballet too late to develop fundamental technique, Lucia Chase was known to have an infectious stage presence and clear passion for the art.

-Mordkin was so insulted and betrayed by the new theatre that it is said that the Mordkins’ last encounter with Lucia Chase ended with her getting spit on the face.
+Mordkin was so insulted and betrayed by the new company that it is said that the Mordkins’ last encounter with Lucia Chase ended with her getting spit on the face.

 Ballet Theatre